JOIN US IN AN INTERVIEW WITH RENATE SANDVIK FROM BODØ, NORWAY!

 Which is the most celebrated holiday of the year in Bodø?

 The most celebrated event (besides Christmas) is Norway’s Constitutional day on the 17th of May.
 This is a national holiday where most people have time off from work or school.
 The day starts bright and early for many with a champagne breakfast, and then the children’s parades take place all over the city.
 At 4 PM another parade takes place, called “Borgertoget” where everyone can join and marching bands parade with different sports teams and unions and so forth.
 The parades always start or end with speeches.
 People also go to the tivoli, eat good food and as much ice cream as they can.
 Everyone puts on their best clothes, and it’s the best opportunity to see Norwegians in their traditional outfits – the bunad.
-You also get to see the “russ”, which is the graduating class of High School, dressed in red and celebrating that school is almost over.

 What is the most loved local food, savory and sweet of Bodø?
 Can you suggest a place to try it?

 The area of Salten, where Bodø is situated, has one local sweet in particular that can be found nowhere else in the country (or the world, for that matter).
 It’s called møsbrømlefse.
 It’s kind of a soft flat bread wrapped with a very sweet sauce made from brown cheese.
 It is often served with a little sour cream too.
 It’s a very traditional dish, and has a unique flavour.
 I love it, and try to eat it as often as I can.
 It might not look like much when you see it, but trust me, it’s very heavy.

 You can now find it several places in the city, like at Løvold in downtown Bodø and Café City Nord (the one on the third floor at the mall), and also in Kjerringøy and at the hotell and Kjelen Kafé in Saltstraumen.
 I’ve tasted them all, and they are delicious.